josephburgess/cv/README.md

 #### Self Starter

-My drive to learn and grow is insatiable, and I've dedicated countless hours to self-teaching the fundamentals of software engineering.
-Sites like Codecademy and Udemy have been invaluable resources in my quest to expand my knowledge base and sharpen my skills.
-Completing coding challenges on platforms like Codewars has also given me a deep appreciation for clean, efficient code and the importance of test-driven development.
+My drive to learn and grow is insatiable, and before fully taking the plunge with Makers I dedicated countless hours outside of my full time job to self-teaching the fundamentals of software engineering.
+Sites like Codecademy and Udemy were invaluable resources in my quest to expand my knowledge base and sharpen my skills.
+Completing coding challenges on platforms like Codewars also gave me a deep appreciation for clean, efficient code and the importance of test-driven development early in my journey.

 Overall, I'm a highly motivated, enthusiastic tech-lover with a strong desire to take on new challenges, learn new skills, and make a meaningful impact in the world of tech.